panda7789/docs.cs-cz/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-setassemblyrefprops-method.md

 ms.locfileid: "74440563"
 ---
 # <a name="imetadataassemblyemitsetassemblyrefprops-method"></a>IMetaDataAssemblyEmit::SetAssemblyRefProps – metoda
-Modifies the specified `AssemblyRef` metadata structure.
+Upraví zadanou `AssemblyRef` strukturu metadat.

 ## <a name="syntax"></a>Syntaxe